The History of the Future

 Tool 3: Ancient Hidden Astrology Books

-by Larry A. Filoso, February – September 2023
+by Larry A. Filoso, February – September 2023, revised May 2024

-In Part 2, we read how an earlier astrologer predicted that Nostradamus would be born, and how a Renaissance scholar searched for him based on that prediction.
-From an early age, he learned astrology, his second tool.
+In Tool 2, we read how an earlier astrologer predicted that Nostradamus would be born, and how a Renaissance scholar searched for him based on that prediction.
+From an early age he learned astrology, his second tool.
 We read some of his words describing how he used the celestial science.
-He was born on a grand conjunction of Saturn, Jupiter and Mars.
-Now, let’s look at the third tool…

 Ancient Hidden Astrology Books